phunc20/rlcomp2020/README.md

 # rlcomp2020 Is A Repo in Order to
-record our team's effort in an RL competition held by Fsoft, a company in vietnam.
+record my "struggling" in an RL competition held by Fsoft, a company in vietnam.

 <b>Ref.
 URLs</b>
 - [https://codelearn.io/game/detail/2212875#ai-game-upload](https://codelearn.io/game/detail/2212875#ai-game-upload)